Namaste! I’m a little haphazard and haven’t been telling my story in strict chronological order…

 21 Friday Sep 2012

-Posted in Health & healing
+Posted Health & healing

 autoimmune disorders, calm down, do less, Hashimoto's, over-stimulated, over-tired, run on adrenaline, Silence, Slow down, slow yoga, slow yogis, Stress, Yoga